 |Dec 1 – Dec 31||Gloria Taraniya Ambrosia & Sky Dawson|

-^ Participants are expected to follow the Sayadaw's schedule and instructions, which include observance of the 8 monastic precepts.
+^ Participants are expected to follow the Sayadaw's schedule and instructions, which include observance of the eight precepts.
 Priority will be given to anyone applying for the full teaching period.

 - A self-sustaining practice is necessary to undertake a Forest Refuge retreat.

 - The teaching schedule may change without notice.
 It is our intention that retreatants will have the opportunity to practice with a variety of experienced and well-qualified insight meditation teachers.

 - When retreat space is limited, priority will be given to those applying for longer stays.

 Here at IMS, our teachers are continuing the ancient Buddhist monastic tradition of freely offering the teachings while living in the midst of contemporary society.
 What this means is that they rely on the generosity of retreat participants for a sustainable income.

 There is an opportunity at the end of your personal retreat to make an offering to teachers – this is known as teacher dana.
 At the Forest Refuge, where retreatants often stay for long periods, IMS supplements teacher dana as needed to provide an adequate offering.